SebKuzminsky/MazakVQC1540/Bøn-README.md

 Activate the tool magazine main solenoid ("magazine-run" net).

-Enable the three axis servos by setting pwmgen.00.enable true (turns on all three servo amps)
+Enable power to the three axis servos by setting pwmgen.00.enable true (turns on power on all three servo amps).

+Enable servo control by setting servo-on-{1,2,3} to 1.
+Be careful, when setting servo-on-3 true, the Z servo amp will take control of the Z axis, so the ABRK relay needs to be released at the same time (via the "Servos Ready"/"SA" line).

-Power on the SE relay ("servos-ready" net).
-This will release the brake, and if the Z servo is not running then the Z axis will drop towards the table.
+Powering on the SE relay (via "Servos Ready"/"SA") will release the Z brake, and if the Z servo is not running then the Z axis will drop towards the table.